henrypham1470/DSC680/About/readme.md

 I have extensive experience in managing margins and risks.

 ## Microsoft Business Intelligence (MSBI):
 I am proficient in using MSBI tools, inclusing SSIS, SSAS, and SSRS, to design and construct more than 200 automated reports.
-These reports are instrumental in indentifying real-time risks and potential trading issues, resulting in a significant 40% reduction in manual processing time.
+These reports are instrumental in identifying real-time risks and potential trading issues, resulting in a significant 40% reduction in manual processing time.

 ## Operations Management:
 I have a strong background in managing various operational aspects of businesses, optimizing processes for efficiency and effectiveness.